gong-st/Mytest/readme.txt

-Git is a version contsdrol system.
-Git is free software.SDASDAS
+Git is a distributed version control system.
-ASDASD
-;WQ
-;wq
+Git is free software.